Education

 Federalist Society

 Four of Patrick’s cases have reached the U.S. Supreme Court.
 In November 2020, he argued the police brutality case Brownback v.
 King.
-Patrick returned to the Court in March of 2024 for the First Amendment retaliation case Gonzalez v.
+Patrick returned to the Court in March of 2024 for the First Amendment retaliatory arrest case Gonzalez v.
 Trevino, which his colleague Anya Bidwell argued, and again in October 2024, when the Court granted, vacated, and reversed the denial of a similar retaliation claim in Murphy v.
 Schmitt.
 Most recently, Patrick argued the FBI wrong-house raid case Martin v.
-United States before the Supreme Court in April of 2025.
+United States and secured a unanimous victory from the Supreme Court in June of 2025.

 Before joining IJ, Patrick was a litigator at a private firm in Grand Rapids, Michigan, where he cultivated a civil rights practice and handled a variety of cases in state and federal court.
 He earned his law degree from the University of Chicago and a degree in economics and political science from the University of Notre Dame.